mediaopt/paypal-commercetools-connector/README.md

 ### Limited Support: Multiple Shipping Mode

-The connector provides limited support for the [`Multiple` shipping mode in commercetools](https://docs.commercetools.com/tutorials/multiple-shipping-addresses-methods).
+The connector provides limited support for the [`Multiple` shipping mode in commercetools](https://docs.commercetools.com/tutorials/multiple-shipping-addresses-methods) in legacy mode only.
 This feature is supported only for project level setting `"totalPriceDiscountDoesNotReduceExternalTax": false`, prices `"type": "centPrecision"` (lineItem variant prices can be any type) and a specific set of Cart level settings listed below.

 | Name                    | Value         |